 Noosa Plan 2020 considers how we will live, work and play in the future by facilitating more housing and business choices, supporting future transport needs, providing opportunities for rural enterprises and maintaining the character and environment of Noosa Shire.

 Noosa Plan 2020 sets the requirements for development including new or changing land uses, subdivision, building works, landscaping and clearing of vegetation and all forms of engineering works.

 The draft Noosa Plan 2020 was first released for public consultation from 18 February – 20 May 2019.
 Following review of submission a revised version of the draft Plan was further released for public consultation in November 2019.

 Council considered over 1500 submissions as part the plan making process.
 A consultation report was prepared providing a summary of submissions and how they were considered.
-A copy of the consultation report can be found at this LINK or available to view at Council Offices and Libraries.
+A copy of the consultation report is available online or available to view at Council Offices and Libraries.

 The draft Plan underwent rigorous review by the State Government to ensure it complied with the Planning Act 2016, State Planning Policies, South East Queensland Regional Plan and other State interests.

 The draft Plan was endorsed by Council in December 2019 and the Minister approved the draft Plan for Council adoption in February 2020 subject to conditions.